-Centennial mean SAOD estimates (Fig. 7) show larger mean values for EVA(eVolv2k) compared to ICI in all centuries.
-This difference is almost entirely due to the inclusion of a non-zero background SAOD in the EVA(eVolv2k) reconstruction: an alternate version with no background sulfur injection, EVA(eVolv2k, nb), shows closer agreement with the centennial-scale variation of ICI.
-The much stronger mean SAOD in the EVA(eVolv2k) reconstruction in the 18th century can be understood to result from the much larger estimate for Laki (1783).
+Centennial mean SAOD estimates (Fig. 7) show larger mean values for EVA(2k) compared to ICI in all centuries.
+This difference is almost entirely due to the inclusion of a non-zero background SAOD in the EVA(2k) reconstruction: an alternate version with no background sulphur injection, EVA(2k,nb), shows closer agreement with the centennial scale variation of ICI.
+The much stronger mean SAOD in the EVA(2k) reconstruction in the 18th century can be understood to result from the much larger estimate for Laki (1783).
 The stronger estimated mean SAOD for the 800-1200 time period is due to the identification of a number of events that are missing or have much smaller estimates in the ICI reconstruction.

-The 1850-1900 period is included in the long-term EVA(eVolv2k) and ICI SAOD reconstructions as well as the CMIP6 historical (1850-2015) period forcing reconstruction, which is based on a mixture of observations and aerosol model results using VSSI estimates of the IVI2 reconstruction (Arfeuille et al., 2014).
-Over the overlapping 1850-1900 period, the EVA(eVolv2k) and CMIP6 reconstructions agree to within 20 % in their estimation of the cumulative global mean SAOD for the 1883 Krakatau eruption (Fig. 8).
-In contrast, the ICI reconstruction's cumulative SAOD for Krakatau is 25 % larger than that of the EVA(eVolv2k) and CMIP6 estimates.
-Based on matching Greenland and Antarctic sul-
+The 1850-1900 period is included in the long-term EVA(2k) and ICI SAOD reconstructions, as well as the CMIP6 historical (1850-2015) period forcing reconstruction, which is based on a mixture of observations and aerosol model results using VSSI estimates of the IVI2 reconstruction (Arfeuille et al., 2014).
+Over the overlapping 1850-1900 period, the EVA(2k) and CMIP6 reconstructions agree to within 20% in their estimation of the cumulative global mean SAOD for the 1883 Krakatau eruption (Fig. 8).
+In contrast, the ICI reconstruction's cumulative SAOD for Krakatau is 25% larger than that of the EVA(2k)